fontys-intersect/fontys-intersect-2020/index.md

 The Stakeholders for the project are [Ctouch](https://ctouch.eu/en), Fontys, INTERSCT.
 Specifically Teade Punter, Casper Schellekens and Mark Madsen.

-In general, the client wants to have security guidelines of the most common flaws of IoT devices.
+In general, the client wanted to have security guidelines of the most common flaws of IoT devices.
-The client demands that the new documentation that will be used to secure their devices needs to be clear and easy to read.
+The client demanded that the new documentation that will be used to secure their devices needs to be clear and easy to read.
 This is, because it will be applied to real life situations.
-The guidelines have to cover the most used IoT devices, because of their broad range of use and therefore their great potential for critical exploits.
+The guidelines covers the most used IoT devices, because of their broad range of use and therefore their great potential for critical exploits.
-It is expected that the most commonly found exploits will be covered and that section specific exploits will be named and/or highlighted for the users own research.
+It is expected that the most commonly found exploits are covered and that section specific exploits will be named and/or highlighted for the users own research.

 <hr>